Features

 Edge Groups

 Edges that connect to the same source or target node can be bundled into an edge group.
-Edge groups share the first or last few segments which reduces visual clutter and makes it easier to follow the paths of edges.
+Edge groups share the first or last few segments, this reduces visual clutter and makes it easier to follow the paths of edges.

 Bundled Edges